k-kc/debates-in-bpt/schedule-updated.md

    - Bernard Boxill, "The Fight with Covey" in _Existence in Black_

 ### Thursday, Feb 5
+- Douglass, "What to the Slave is the Fourth of July?"
+   - Toni Morrison, "Romancing the Shadow" in _Playing in the Dark_ (1991)

+Unit 2 -
 ### Tuesday, Feb 10

 ### Thursday, Feb 12 - Debate 2